 Learn more about the trackside experience at Silverstone for the 2021 British Grand Prix on July 16-18, including advice on entry requirements, trackside activities and on-track action.

 This post will be fully updated for 2021 when the on-track schedule is available, around 1 month before race weekend.
-In the meantime, most of the information and advice below remains relevant.
 All images © F1Destinations.com

-The organizers always manage to pack in a full schedule of events at the British Grand Prix, so much so that the on-track action begins on Thursday again this year.
-In addition plenty of competitive on-track action, off-track activities include air displays, concerts, static displays and amusement rides.
+The organizers always manage to pack in a full schedule of events at the British Grand Prix, so much so that the on-track action has begun on Thursday in recent years.
+Silverstone will also host the first sprint qualifying race for Formula 1 this year.
+In addition to plenty of competitive on-track action, off-track activities include air displays, concerts, static displays and amusement rides.
 You can also check out the new Silverstone Experience museum.

 It should be hot and sunny in the UK in July, so pack light clothing and some sunscreen.
 General Admission areas have plenty of shade available from trees and temporary buildings, and there’s a choice of covered and uncovered stands.
 If the weather forecast predict any kind of rain, be sure to pack a light rain jacket or poncho and umbrella – hopefully wellies will not be required this year.